Inbibo/adonisfx_docs/docs/documentation/maya/1.0.0/simshape.md

 ## Requirements

-The Simshape deformer requires the following inputs to be provided:
+The Simshape deformer has a series of input meshes to be provided:

   - <b class="mesh_color"> Rest Mesh (R) </b> with no deformation or animation. (optional)
   - <b class="mesh_color"> Deform Mesh (D)</b> with deformation driven by the facial expressions. (optional)
-  - <b class="mesh_color"> Anim Mesh (A)</b> with deformation driven by the facial expressions and animation result of to the binding to the animation rig. (optional)
+  - <b class="mesh_color"> Animated Mesh (A)</b> with deformation driven by the facial expressions and animation result of to the binding to the animation rig. (optional)
   - <b class="mesh_color"> Simulation Mesh (S)</b> to apply the deformer onto.
 This mesh can be the animation mesh or a separate mesh with no deformation nor animation.

 !!!
 Notes